Teuchitlán culture: History

 One of the defining features of the Teuchitlán culture is the construction and use of circular temples called guachimontones.
 These buildings consist of several architectural features: a basal circular platform that acts as a patio, a ring platform called a banquette constructed on top of the patio platform, an even number of quadrangular platforms constructed on top of the banquette, and a stepped altar located in the center of the patio.
 Guachimontones are most heavily concentrated in the Tequila Valleys, but examples are found outside of the cultural boundaries of the Teuchitlán culture.
 Guachimontones can be found near Comala, Colima, La Gloria, Guanajuato, and Bolaños, Jalisco.

 Weigand had proposed that the construction of guachimontones followed on the construction of shaft and chamber tombs.
 The shift from sub-surface to surface architecture was a shift in how power transferred from the association with the dead to power held by the living.
 However, this hypothesis no longer holds up to scrutiny.
-Excavations at the site of Los Guachimontones place the construction date of the largest guachimonton in the Tequila Valleys, Circle 1, between 160 to 60 BCE.
+Excavations at the site of Los Guachimontones place the construction date of the largest guachimonton in the Tequila Valleys, Circle 1, between 160 and 60 BCE.
 The construction of Circle 1 predates the monumental tomb at El Arenal and the elaborate tomb at Huitzilapa.

 Recently, Beekman proposed a different explanation for the relationship between guachimontones and shaft and chamber tombs.
 Beekman argues that around Los Guachimontones, cultural rules and norms were most heavily enforced among the population with power being shared relatively equally between ruling elite lineages.
 As one moves away from Los Guachimontones, ruling elites that managed a smaller population and site, were able to exert a greater degree of control.
 This allowed elites to invest more heavily in the construction of tombs that promoted their lineage than in public architecture used by other elites and the community.